beauregard-joshua/Into-The-Abyss-Story/characters/pcs/alias.md

 Alias is well organized and calculating, having no difficulties coming up with a plan or strategy.
 These strategies may be short term and simply be quick ploys, or may involve larger schemes, such as tricking her companions or searching for something lost to her.

 ## Background
-Little is known about Alias' and her background.
+Little is known about Alias and her background.
 She has used the name of someone in discussions with others, implying that there is someone she may know in the underdark, but she has not confided the truth in anyone.

 ## Story
 ### [The Prison at Velkenvelve](../../sessions/arc1/info.md)